erjank/teaching/load.md

 load][wikipedia-cognitive-load]* posits that people have to deal with three things when they're learning:

+FIXME: link back to chunking

-*   *Intrinsic* load is what people have to keep in mind in order to carry out a learning task.
+1.  *Intrinsic* load is what people have to keep in mind in order to carry out a learning task.
 In a programming class, this might be understanding what a variable is, or understanding how assignment in a programming language is different from creating a reference to a cell in a spreadsheet.

-*   *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
+2.  *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
 An example might be learning how to loop through a collection in Python.

-*   *Extraneous* load is everything else that distracts or gets in the way, such as knowing that tabs look like multiple characters but only count as one when indenting Python code.
+3.  *Extraneous* load is everything else that distracts or gets in the way, such as knowing that tabs look like multiple characters but only count as one when indenting Python code.